 Having said that, your subconscious mind notices and records just about every piece of information that you encounter while both awake and asleep.

 So, if you have actually read a specific book in the waking world your subconscious mind will be able to replicate that book in its entirety (or at least the parts you read) in a lucid dream.

 Can you see the advantages and benefits of this?

-Getting more from your studies through lucid dreaming
+How to get even more from your studies through the power of lucid dreaming

 The subconscious is truly a powerful part of the human mind.